-Unlike other fruits, a pineapple will not ripen any further after it has been harvested.
+Unlike other fruits, a pineapple will not ripen any further after being harvested.
 So it is important that it is harvested at peak ripeness.
-Unless you are growing your own, you have no control over when the pineapple is harvested, so you have to know how to spot the ripest one.
+Unless you are growing your own, you have no control over when the pineapple is harvested, so you should know how to spot the ripest one.
 The first step is to look for a plump and fresh-looking pineapple with fresh, green leaves on the crown.
 The body of the pineapple should be firm, not soft.
 The larger the pineapple, the greater proportion of edible fruit, but size does not indicate ripeness or sweetness.
 Skin color is also not an indicator of ripeness.
 A pineapple’s skin can range from green to yellow.
 Pineapple can be sweet and ripe even when it is almost all green.
-I also like to smell my pineapple when I’m selecting it.
-A really ripe and sweet pineapple will have a nice sweet aroma.
+I like to smell my pineapple when I’m selecting it.
+A ripe, sweet pineapple will have a nice, sweet aroma.
 Once you pick your pineapple, the sooner you eat it, the better.
 Store it in the refrigerator if you don’t plan to use your pineapple right away.
 It will keep better and longer.

-When you have frozen your pineapple chunks, add them to a blender or food processor, along with the pineapple juice and ice cream, and process until smooth.
+Add your frozen pineapple chunks to a blender or food processor, along with the pineapple juice and ice cream, and process until smooth.
 This is best served immediately as it will be creamy and smooth.
-It will harden up a lot in the freezer because of the pineapple juice, so I do not recommend freezing this for later.
+It will harden up a lot in the freezer because of the pineapple juice, so I do not recommend freezing it for later.

 Serve in a bowl or glass.
 Optionally you can top with chopped pineapple and a dollop of whip cream.
 For an authentic Dole Whip experience, use a piping bag and an extra-large star tip to pipe the Dole Whip into the serving dish.
 I recommend freezing the Dole Whip for 30 minutes before pipping it into the bowls.
-This will help it to firm up a little and hold its shape better.
+This will help it firm up a little and hold its shape better.
 But don’t leave it in the freezer too long because it freezes pretty hard.

 Can I use frozen pineapple from the store?